QIU2014/GoBangGame/README.md

 - English (US)
 - Korean (~~North Korea~~)
 - Korean (South Korea)
+- German

 Supports Game saving and Game opening

 ## Notes
-- Korean is deprecated and will be removed in a future build
+- Korean may be removed in a future build
-- I will no longer build exe executables and only distribute jar files
+- Will no longer build exe executables and only distribute jar files

 ## Executable
 ~~Windows executable built by **Launch4j**~~